msikma/h5bp-print-styles/readme.md

 boilerplate code, and not a framework.
 Still, this CSS code makes for a very decent print styles module.

+The version of this package follows the version number of HTML5 Boilerplate and will be updated whenever they update their print styles.

 Please see the [https://github.com/h5bp/html5-boilerplate](html5-boilerplate) project on Github for more information.